- Diabetes Home

-- Ensure that diabetes prevention and management programs offered through employers are accessible to adults who are working, but earning low incomes (<200 percent of Federal Poverty Level)
+- Ensure that diabetes prevention and management programs offered through employers are accessible to adults who are working, but earning low incomes (<200% of Federal Poverty Level)

-- Since more than thirty-three percent of adults 18-64 years of age who are living with diabetes are not working, engage sectors beyond employers to address the need of people with diabetes.
+- Since more than 33% of adults 18-64 years of age who are living with diabetes are not working, engage sectors beyond employers to address the need of people with diabetes.

 - Eliminate co-pays and other cost-related barriers to participation in diabetes prevention and diabetes management programs, especially among Minnesota adults who are not working and are, thus, more likely to have low incomes.